nbomasi/JAVA-STACK-DEPLOYMENT-IN-AWS/README.md

 ### Building the Artfact

-Source [code](src) was clone to my windows workstation using gitbash.
+Source [code](https://github.com/nbomasi/JAVA-STACK-DEPLOYMENT.git) was clone to my windows workstation using gitbash.

-I also ensured that jdk 11 and mavin is install on my windows workstation/\.
+I also ensured that jdk 11 and mavin is install on my windows workstation

-Then I cd into the folder containing the [code](src) and ran:
+Then I cd into the folder containing the (src) and ran:

 ```markdown
 mvn install
 ```
 The above command build the source code into artifact, although, the folder created is called 'target', but what is actually needed is .war file.
-But before this built, ensure the [properties-file](src/main/resources/application.properties) is edited with the necessary parameters.
+But before this built, ensure the src/main/resources/application.properties is edited with the necessary parameters.

 ### Sending the artifact into s3 Bucket